manu5960/hello-world/README.md

 Hi mates!

-This is Manu from India,and I am intrested in machine learning.
+This is Manu from India,I am intrested in machine learning.